48 Things That Were Way Harder “Back in the Day”

 So, what about if your date’s been repeatedly late, or can tell you’ve been pulling your facts off of Wikipedia?
 If things aren’t going well, nowadays you can just disappear into the ether.
 It’s called ghosting, it’s really, really, really disturbing to anyone who is on the receiving end, and it wasn’t as easy to pull off back in the day.

 See, back in the days before dating apps, we tended to date people we knew or traveled in the same circles with.
 Now, you can meet virtually anyone, anywhere, anytime.
 While it’s easy to find out if they’ve got a DUI or a domestic violence charge pending, it’s not so easy to find out if they have a tendency to disappear off the face of the planet after a couple of dates (or a couple of years).
 And the other side of the coin is that because you may have known exactly zero people in common and don’t frequent the same bars, restaurants, clubs, and social gatherings, it’s very easy to simply disappear off the face of the planet at any time.
 You simply never call, never text, never email, ever again.
 OK, we’ll admit we think it’s rude.
 But hey, we’re sticklers for etiquette.
-Check out these things that will probably be illegal in 50 years.

 Maybe you’re past ghosting and onto a long-term relationship.
 Maybe you’re past the honeymoon phase and feel like exploring, but you don’t really feel like breaking up either.
 We’re not recommending it, but there’s always the option to cheat.
 Back in the day, cheating took quite a bit of effort.
 You had to find someone with whom you wanted to cheat, which might have involved the same sort of efforts as finding a date.
 But then the ante went up: you had to make sure the person you wanted to cheat with was either unaware that you were attached or willing to disregard it.
 Nowadays?
 Easy peasy.
 There’s an app for that.
 It’s called Ashley Madison, and that’s just one of many that eliminate these hurdles because presumably, anyone who’s on an app designed for cheating is both looking to cheat and on board with cheating.